-- Spaceflights try to avoid the belts, since hazardous to astronauts and instruments. - Although Earth's field protects us on surface of earth from "primary" cosmic rays, we do get bombarded with "secondary" ones - when primary rays strike atomic nuclei high in atmosphere. - Greatest bombardment at the magnetic poles, because the rays come in parallel to the field lines so don't get deflected as much as those coming in near equator, perpendicular to field. - Mid-latitudes, about 5 particles per square cm at sea-level!
+- Spaceflights try to avoid the belts, since hazardous to astronauts and instruments. - Although Earth's field protects us on earth's surface from "primary" cosmic rays, we do get bombarded with "secondary" ones - when primary rays strike atomic nuclei high in atmosphere. - Greatest bombardment at the magnetic poles, because the rays come in parallel to the field lines so don't get deflected as much as those coming in near equator, perpendicular to field.
+Midlatitudes, about 5 particles per square cm at sea-level!